 Ease of Packing

 Structure can be nice to have if you'd like to keep your clothes in your packing cubes and transport them from a suitcase to a hotel dresser drawer.
-This way your clothes stay organized and can easily be packed up again.
+This way, your clothes stay organized and can easily be packed up again.
 Having structure can also make a cube easier to pack in the first place, as these will stand up on their own.
 With stiff, high-quality nylon, the Eagle Creek Pack-It Cube Set had the best structure of all the cubes tested.
-With its double-zipper design and clamshell-style opening, you can open and close the cubes with ease as well as access any specific item you want.
+With its double-zipper design and clamshell-style opening, you can open and close the cubes with ease, as well as access any specific item you want.
 The mesh front of the Eagle Creek Pack-It Cube set also makes it easy to identify what is inside.
-The cube set from AmazonBasics also provided decent structure, a clamshell, zippered opening, and mesh front making it another easy-to-pack option.
-And our reviewers liked the packing cubes from Gonex for these reasons as well as their ability to be packed with or without compression.
+The cube set from Amazon Basics also provided decent structure, a clamshell zippered opening, and a mesh front, making it another easy-to-pack option.
+Our reviewers also liked the models from Gonex for all of these reasons and their ability to be packed with or without compression.

-The budget cubes from Bagail, EasyFun, YAMIU, and Shacke, are all clamshell-style with double zippers.
-But with their low-cost comes lower-quality material, which typically lacks structure and can make packing and unpacking more difficult as a result.
+The budget cubes from Bagail, EasyFun, Yamiu, and Shacke are all clamshell-style with double zippers.
+But with their low cost comes lower-quality material, which typically lacks structure and can make packing and unpacking more difficult as a result.

-The Osprey UL Packing Set and the Eagle Creek Pack-It Specter set are made with 40D and 30D ripstop nylon, respectively.
+The Osprey UL Packing Set is constructed from 40D ripstop nylon.
 The "D" stands for "denier", which is a measure of how thick the individual strands of nylon are.
-This means that these two sets are made with the most durable and high-quality fabrics out of any of the other sets tested.
-They are also enforced with ripstop technology — a design that interweaves fabrics and makes them more resistant to ripping and tearing.
-The smooth, sleek nylon with no mesh on front to snag or rip makes these cube sets durable as well as lightweight.
-While the denier of the Tripped and AmazonBasics cubes are not mentioned, they also boast ripstop technology, making them good alternate choices for durability.
+This set is made with the most durable and high-quality fabrics out of any of the other sets tested.
+It's also enforced with ripstop technology — a design that interweaves fabrics and makes them more resistant to ripping and tearing.
+The smooth, sleek nylon with no mesh on the front to snag or rip makes this cube set durable as well as lightweight.
+While the denier of the Tripped and Amazon Basics cubes are not mentioned, they also boast ripstop technology, making them good alternate choices for durability.